 You might have noticed the different colored sections on various fire extinguishers around your residential building, office, and even the mall.
 But did you know the colors symbolize something significant?
 They guide you how use that particular extinguisher.

 Fires are categorized into various ‘Classes’ and the fire extinguisher colors represent which Class it is designed for.
 Even though fires are a natural phenomenon, different items around us can light them up – literally.
 From electrical equipment to stovetops and cookers, various things can be the culprit causing different kinds of fires.

 Therefore, before we dive into what the colors mean, you first need to identify which Class of fire you are facing.
 Only then will you be able to pick out the right fire extinguisher to put it out and not risk making it worse.

 Class A Fires

 Combustible materials or flammable solids cause Class A fires.
-These include fires caused by wooden furniture, paper, or even caught on your clothes.
+These include fires caused by wooden furniture, paper, or clothing.

 Class B Fires

 Class B fire extinguishers use CO2 to put out flammable liquids and gases.
 Many CO2 fire extinguishers are both Class B and C (indicated as B:C).
 These extinguishers are usually red with a white label.